Avery2/Tableau-Tutorial/README.md

 # Tableau-Tutorial
-Tutorial for [Tableau](https://www.tableau.com/) exploring Regional Sales and Profits.
+Tutorial (that I followed) for [Tableau](https://www.tableau.com/) exploring Regional Sales and Profits.

 Interact with it [here](http://www.averychan.site/Tableau-Tutorial/).